sunpy/sunpy/examples/README.txt

 The gallery contains examples of how to use sunpy.
 Each example is a short and self contained how-to guide for performing a specific task.

+You can browse examples based on tags here: :ref:`tagoverview`.

 Sample data
 ===========
 Some of these examples require the SunPy sample data, which are downloaded as needed via the module `sunpy.data.sample`.